Last revision: 24-02-2023

-This Letter of Offer is suitable for sole-traders, partnerships or companies based anywhere in India and records the basic terms required to employ a employee in India.
+This Letter of Offer is suitable for sole traders, partnerships, or companies based anywhere in India and records the basic terms required to employ an employee in India.

 This Letter of Offer is not suitable for use in the case of casual employees or independent contractors.

 This document can be used by an employer that has decided to hire a new employee on a full-time or part-time basis.
-The document contains all of the important specifics that you will need to include in any contract of employment including the position title, position description, salary and hours.
+The document contains all the important specifics that you will need to include in any contract of employment including the position title, position description, salary, and hours.

 This Letter of Offer can be used by the Employer in one of two manners:

-The employment may be subject to the terms and conditions of the applicable Shops and Establishments Act or Factories Act depending on the nature of activity carried on by the employer.
-Each State in India has its own Shops and Establishments Act which lays down certain terms regarding working hours, overtime etc.
+Employment may be subject to the terms and conditions of the applicable Shops and Establishments Act or Factories Act 1948, depending on the nature of the activity carried on by the employer.
+Each state in India has its own Shops and Establishments Act which lays down certain terms regarding working hours, overtime etc.